2S19 Msta-S 152-mm Self-Propelled Howitzer

-The first series produced 2S19s were made at the Uraltransmash Works plant in Yekaterinburg, but production has now been shifted to the Bashkiri Machine Plant (STEMA) in Sterlitamak, a new plant geared towards self-propelled artillery manufacture.
-Msta is named after a river in the Ilmen district, a break in the previous Soviet practice of naming self-propelled guns after flowers, plants or rivers.
+The first series produced 2S19s were made at the Uraltransmash Works plant in Yekaterinburg, but production was later shifted to the Bashkiri Machine Plant (STEMA) in Sterlitamak, a new plant geared towards self-propelled artillery manufacture.

 The running gear itself (per side) consists of six road wheels, an idler wheel with track tensioning device, a drive wheel with bolted-on toothed drive rings, and five return rollers.
 All of the road wheels, idler wheels, and drive wheels are identical to those used on the T-80 tank.
 The suspension uses long torsion bars, which cause the corresponding road wheels on the right and left sides to be offset.
 The vehicle uses the suspension components of the T-80.
 The first, second, and sixth road wheels are equipped with regulated telescopic shock absorbers, which are controlled when firing the weapon by blanking off their oscillations.
 This means that the weapon does not need to use auxiliary firing jacks or spades for stabilization.